What is Mutually Exclusive?

 Continuing with the theme of cards, we can look at an example that would not be mutually exclusive.
 The possibility of a Jack and a spade being pulled at the same time are not mutually exclusive because they can occur at the same time (Jack of spades).

 When considering a Jack or spade, we use the formula of the probability of A plus the probability of B minus the probability and A and B.

 Often, business decisions are mutually exclusive – although they should not be considered independent, as independent events have no significance on the viability of other options.
 Mutual exclusivity is inherently connected to opportunity cost, which is the cost of what a company or decision-maker must give up when they pursue one option over another.
-Mutually exclusive choices require the forfeit of one or more other options; hence, the reason opportunity cost is so tightly linked to the topic here.
+Mutually exclusive choices require the forfeit of one or more other options; hence, it is why opportunity cost is so tightly linked to the topic here.

-As an example, let us assume a company’s investment budget is $100,000, and three project options – A, B, and C. Projects A and B, are mutually exclusive, given the limiting resource of money.
-Therefore, if the company pursues project A, they cannot also pursue project B or vice versa.
+For example, let us assume a company’s investment budget is $100,000, and three project options – A, B, and C. Projects A and B, are mutually exclusive, given the limiting resource of money.
+Therefore, if the company pursues project A, it cannot pursue project B or vice versa.

 The business can choose to take on project A, or they can pursue projects B and C together.
 Project A comes with a cost of $90,000 and a return of $200,000, giving the project a net profit of $110,000.
 Projects B and C cost $80,000 and $20,000 respectively, while returning $170,000 and $30,000, resulting in a net profit of $100,000.